Speech & Language Therapy Department

 - The SLTs who work on the Cochlear Implant team are based in the Cochlear Implant Department on the lower ground floor.

-Currently there is a complement of 14 WTE SLTs and 1 WTE SLT Assistant.
+Currently there is a complement of 20 whole time equivalent (WTE) SLTs and 1 WTE SLT Assistant.
 Within the available resources the department has developed a structure to include specialist positions in key areas of work which include Neurosurgery, Neurology, ENT, Care of the Elderly and Cochlear Implant.

 Clinical Education of Students

 The department provides clinical placements for 2nd, 3rd and 4th year SLT students attending TCD.
 In addition students attend the department from other universities within Ireland.
 Supervising SLTs have primary responsibility for completing the continuous assessment on these students and are members of the examining team for their final clinical examination.